sproutfund/field-guide/community-building/campaigns/index.md

 status: <span class="badge badge-warning">needs review</span>
 ---

 While all community building campaigns are unique, successful campaigns have some key similarities: a well-defined audience, a focused goal, a clear message, and specific ways for people to get involved during a set period of time.
-When you start to develop a community building campaign, we encourage you to think through each of these "key considerations" and use them to guide your planning process.
+When you start to develop a community building campaign, we encourage you to think through each of these "key considerations" to guide your planning process.
+Then, you can use a suite of campaign planning tools we created to help you further develop your thinking.

-## Campaign Planning Tools

-Use the <a href="https://drive.google.com/open?id=1gA0d42b4SaC4sWjROwSMpBbQDr9qOH2P">**_Campaign Builder_**</a> to help you create a high-level, one-page plan for your campaign.

-Use the <a href="https://drive.google.com/open?id=1nCLW0w_PVVaUa9ue9rFZN4KztROOQ8Ot">**_Experience Cards_**</a> to help you brainstorm the kinds of action-oriented experiences you might include in your campaign.
-Remember, you can use the same experience type more than once!

-Then, use the <a href="https://drive.google.com/open?id=1I3nZ17F4FZw6IYeFXEyrDOlPX9B-kbv8">**_Campaign Arc_**</a> to illustrate how you might stitch those experiences together to create your campaign.
-This will enable you to create a one-page summary of your trajectory.

-Finally, use the <a href="https://drive.google.com/open?id=1iEz99pTPr_ou9apLu1iYkFIg67_t4_9P">**_Experience Builder_**</a> to plan each experience in your campaign in greater detail.

 ## Key Considerations